rpollack/baseball-team-similarity/README.md

 Uses Lahman's Baseball Database (http://www.seanlahman.com/baseball-archive/statistics/)

 Starts with 1000 points between each team
-Subtracts:
-	Offense:
+For offense, we then subtract:
-	1 point for every difference of 10 runs scored
+	1 point for every difference of 10 runs scored.
+The reason is that every 10 runs is roughly one win.
 	1 point for every 1 strikeout
 	1 point for every 1 walk
 	1 point for every 1 home run

-	Defense/Pitching:
+For defense, we then subtract:
-	1 point for every difference of 10 runs allowed
+	1 point for every difference of 10 runs allowed.
+Same reason as above for the runs scored.
 	1 point for every 1 strikeout allowed
 	1 point for every 1 walk allowed
 	1 point for every 1 home run allowed